-c.
-Legal Representation Provided.
-Except as otherwise provided in this ICA, eXp will provide legal counsel to Agent, at no additional cost to Agent, for the purpose of providing Agent with legal representation in defense of claim(s) filed by a third party against Agent arising from or relating to Agent's performance of the Services, so long as each of the following four conditions are and remain met: (i) eXp's legal counsel (whether through its Legal Operations Department or, if applicable, through eXp's outside counsel) determines that a conflict of interest does not exist between eXp and Agent concerning the subject matter of the lawsuit; (ii) eXp is claim for such E&O insurance coverage is and remains approved by eXp's Carrier, without any reservation of rights by eXp's Carrier; and (iv) this ICA remains in effect and has not been terminated by either Party under Section 6, above.
-If any of the foregoing conditions are not met, or are no longer met, Agent will be required to retain their own legal counsel at Agent's sole cost and expense, unless a written agreement is entered into between eXp (through its Legal Operations Department) and Agent providing for, among other things, eXp's reimbursement of Agent's attorneys' fees. eXp will not provide legal counsel to Agent for small claims lawsuits, Department of Real Estate complaints, or MLS or REALTOR® association complaints or arbitrations; notwithstanding the foregoing, eXp reserves all rights to make limited exceptions on a case-by-case basis in its sole and absolute discretion. eXp reserves all rights to refrain from providing legal counsel to Agent in any circumstances, all as determined by eXp in its sole and absolute discretion.

-d. eXp's Settlement Authority.
+- cost to Agent, for the purpose of providing Agent with legal representation in defense of claim(s) filed by a third party against Agent arising from or relating to Agent's performance of the Services, so long as each of the following four conditions are and remain met: (i) eXp's legal counsel (whether through its Legal Operations Department or, if applicable, through eXp's outside counsel) determines that a conflict of interest does not exist between eXp and Agent concerning the subject matter of the lawsuit; (ii) eXp maintains E&O insurance coverage applicable to the subject matter of the Civil or Administrative Action, and each claim asserted therein; (iii) eXp's claim for such E&O insurance coverage is and remains approved by eXp's Carrier, without any reservation of rights by eXp's Carrier; and (iv) this ICA remains in effect and has not been terminated by either Party under Section 6, above.
+If any of the foregoing conditions are not met, or are no longer met, Agent will be required to retain their own legal counsel at Agent's sole cost and expense, unless a written agreement is entered into between eXp (through its Legal Operations Department) and Agent providing for, among other things, eXp's reimbursement of Agent's attorneys' fees. eXp will not provide legal counsel to Agent for small claims lawsuits, Department of Real Estate complaints, or MLS or REALTOR® association complaints or arbitrations; notwithstanding the foregoing, eXp reserves all rights to make limited exceptions on a case-by-case basis in its sole and absolute discretion. eXp reserves all rights to refrain from providing legal counsel to Agent in any circumstances, all as determined by eXp in its sole and absolute discretion. - d. eXp's Settlement Authority.
 In any actual, anticipated, or threatened Civil or Administrative Action, mediations, or demand, concerning either eXp and/or Agent, eXp shall have the sole discretion and final authority to make decisions concerning whether there is to be a settlement, and if so, the terms thereof.
 This authority shall exist in all situations except any Civil or Administrative Action, mediations, or demands where claims have been asserted against Agent, but not eXp, and where said claims are outside of the scope of the relationship established under this ICA as between Agent and eXp. eXp may, as a term of settlement or in furtherance of payment agreed to in settlement or otherwise incurred by eXp in connection with any settlement-related activities, exercise its payment, reimbursement, and offset rights as set forth under Section 16, below, to be made whole for amounts paid or advanced by eXp.
-Agent's refusal to abide by a decision by eXp to settle any actual, anticipated, or threatened Civil or Administrative Action, mediations, or demand, or Agent's refusal to cooperate with eXp in furtherance of the same (and pursuant to Section 9.b, above), may be deemed by eXp to be a material breach of this ICA.
+Agent's refusal to abide by a decision by eXp to settle any actual, anticipated, or threatened Civil or Administrative Action, mediations, or demand, or Agent's refusal to cooperate with eXp in furtherance of the same (and pursuant to Section 9.b., above), may be deemed by eXp to be a material breach of this ICA.